 For any serious project that involved receiving data it seemed I needed the much better (and more expensive) RXB8 receiver.
 But as said, also the reach of the transmitter could use a bit of improvement.

 However, when mining the internet for a coil antenna (trying to improve on the lengthy 17.2 cm stick antenna) I came across a design of Ben Schueler, apparently once published in elektor magazine.
-A reference to Ben's pdf would suffice to build it, but so is my picture and I can add my experience with it as well.
+A reference to Ben's pdf (back up) would suffice to build it, but so is my picture and I can add my experience with it as well.

 It is a so called coil loaded design consisting of 0.6mm wire wrapped around a 2.5mm core.

 The picture gives a clear description: a length of 25 cm wire should be enough.
 At the base it is 17 mm long.
 Then goes into 16 turns over a 2.5 mm diameter core (Ben advises to use 1.5mm²black installation wire for this.
 I just used a screwdriver)

 The results with this antenna are very good.
 The distance (with the cheap receiver as well as the transmitter) that can be covered easily goes to 25 m with line of sight, but also in-house the distance will be increased reaching other rooms with concrete walls in between, were earlier 3 meters with line of sight would be pushing the limits already.

 I am not the only one with this experience.
 Many people confirm to me that it dramatically increased the range of the cheap Tx/Rx pair, read the comments!